Are there fiscal and social implications of my online shopping [borderline] obsession?

 In hindsight, I should have just followed the resolution process, however [without revealing my age] internet shopping was still relatively new and I did not know I had consumer rights.
 Currently, 81% of millennials shop on eBay, so they must be doing something right!

-If you’re still in the dark about consumer rights, watch the below video where the Australian Competition and Consumer Commission uses memes to explain….
+If you’re still in the dark about your rights as a consumer, watch the below video where the Australian Competition and Consumer Commission uses memes to explain….